 Frequently Asked (Spicy) Questions

-Can I use fresh peppers instead?
-Sure, but dried versions often pack more flavor and are easier to store long-term.
+Can I use fresh peppers instead of dried?
+Sure, but dried versions often pack more concentrated flavor and are easier to store long-term.
+Fresh peppers have higher water content, so you'll need more by volume to achieve similar flavor intensity.

-Do I need to remove the seeds?
+Do I need to remove the seeds and membranes?
 For milder flavor, yes.
-Seeds hold most of the capsaicin (the heat-inducing compound).
+The seeds and white membranes contain most of the capsaicin (the heat-inducing compound).
+However, for authentic Mexican mole or certain sauces, keeping some membranes adds complexity.

 Final Thoughts: Let Your Inner Fiery Foodie Shine